sabify/tonel/README.md

 Usage: tonelc [OPTIONS] --local <IP:PORT> --remote <IP or HOST NAME:PORT>

 Options:
-  -l, --local <IP:PORT>                Sets the IP and port where Tonel Client listens for incoming UDP datagrams, IPv6 address need to be specified as: "[IPv6]:PORT"
+  -l, --local <IP:PORT>                Sets the IP and port where Tonel Client listens for incoming UDP datagrams,
-  -r, --remote <IP or HOST NAME:PORT>  Sets the address or host name and port where Tonel Client connects to Tonel Server, IPv6 address need to be specified as: "[IPv6]:PORT"
-      --tun <tunX>                     Sets the Tun interface name, if absent, pick the next available name [default: ] --tun-local <IP>                 Sets the Tun interface IPv4 local address (O/S's end) [default: 192.168.200.1] --tun-peer <IP>                  Sets the Tun interface IPv4 destination (peer) address (Tonel Client's end).
+                                       IPv6 address need to be specified as: "[IPv6]:PORT" -r, --remote <IP or HOST NAME:PORT>  Sets the address or host name and port where Tonel Client connects to Tonel Server, IPv6 address need to be specified as: "[IPv6]:PORT" --tun-local <IP>                 Sets the Tun interface IPv4 local address (O/S's end) [default: 192.168.200.1] --tun-peer <IP>                  Sets the Tun interface IPv4 destination (peer) address (Tonel Client's end).
                                        You will need to setup SNAT/MASQUERADE rules on your Internet facing interface